pjkaufman/dotfiles/README.md

 The repo also acts as a secondary copy of my configs which allows me to backup my configs.
 If something were to happen to my computer, this allows for an easier setup for new environments.

 ## Dependencies

+## Known Issues

+### Neovim

+- The clipboard does not seem to connect to the system clipboard properly
+- Running Go tests does not seem to work
+- Debugging using DAP does not seem to work for Go